CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > [!TIP]
 > **How do I know _Who_ I am relying on?**
 > * Components have Projects, which have Maintainers, Contributors and Communities.
-> * Communities include Contributors from Businesses like your own.
+> * Communities may include Contributors from Businesses like your own.
-> * These are who you rely on to find and fix bugs, vulnerabilities, and other issues.
+> * These are the people who your business rely on to find and fix bugs, vulnerabilities, and other issues.

 The implication is that there is a need for all affected businesses to come to terms with their role in the ecosystem, and what the rules of engagement are in the particular communities they depend on.
-Missteps may lead to alienating the maintainers they rely on - how can this be avoided?
+Missteps may lead to alienating the maintainers businesses rely on - how can this be avoided?

 Let's first look at what problem needs to be solved, then describe the context it needs to be solved in, and finally look at a short check-list that can assist one towards good solutions.

 ## Performing _Due Diligence_ while depending on volunteers

-When ensuring your technology bedrock is secure and well-maintained, we are expected to conduct ourselves with reasonable _Due Care_ and prepare for this with _Due Diligence_.
+FIXME: When ensuring your technology bedrock is secure and well-maintained, we are expected to conduct ourselves with reasonable _Due Care_ and prepare for this with _Due Diligence_.

 _Due Care_ is about _what actions a reasonable person is expected to do_ (e.g. in case of an emergency), and _Due Diligence_ is about _what preparations need to happen for this reasonable person to succeed_.
 When an integrator or manufacturer prepares to act with _Due Care_, they may do any number of the following actions:

 * Take a hard look at what open source communities they depend on, and keep track of this information in their SBOMs.
 * Perform a risk assessment of these, to determine which ones require attention first.
-* With the assessment in hand, have another reading of this article, and with it in mind take the next steps to address or mitigate the issues you have identified – this is your _Due Diligence_.
+* With the assessment in hand, have another reading of this article, and with that in mind take the next steps to address or mitigate the issues you have identified – this is your _Due Diligence_.

 What these steps may be are outside of the scope of this article, but while the details will depend heavily on the software and circumstances unique to you, it's reasonably safe to assume you may encounter some common tropes.